Yes of course. If you're already running Windows 8 on your current PC you'll be able to get the latest updates for free through Windows updates.

-- An Intel® i7 Core™ is the one you need for maximised performance - this processor gives you zero compromise experience.
-Coming with key features like Intel® Hyper Threading technology (for the ultimate in multi-tasking), and Intel® Iris™ graphics for stunning 3-D visuals, this really gives you the absolute best.
+- An Intel® i7 Core™ is the one you need for maximised performance - this processor gives you a 'zero compromise' experience.
+Coming with key features like Intel® Hyper- Threading technology (for the ultimate in multi-tasking).
+And with its rich visuals, longer battery life, and robust security, this is one powerful processor!

 Why are there different numbers after each processor type?